basho/riak_crdt_cookbook/counters/README.md

 ```

 To escape this prompt, hit `<Ctrl>-g`, then enter "q" at the "user switch command" prompt and press return.
+You should get back to your original shell if you do this.

 ### Map-Reducing time!